It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 Samuel T. Henion is in the 1840 census in Hardyston, Sussex, NJ.
 He’s 30-39, and has one son under 5, and a wife 20-29.

 1850 – John D. Henion first appears in the 1850 West Milford, Passaic, NJ census with Samuel and Phebe Devore Henion.
 He appears to have been born around 1838 in New Jersey.
+(Later census records indicate he’s born closer to 1836.)

 In 1850, Samuel, Phebe and their family are living in West Milford, Passaic, NJ.
 Not to be confused with the “other” Samuel Johannes Hennion who is also living in West Milford in 1850, but is about 11 years older than Samuel T. Henion.